tolikcode/andriydruk.github.io/content/post/introduction-to-c-for-android-developers.md

 }
 ~~~

-Ok, next step building and running as command line application on Android device.
+Ok, next step building and running as a command line application on Android device.

-I use clang as compiler (this is default compiler in NDK 14).
-Clang is frontend compiler fot different languages including C and C++ that use LLVM as backend.
+I use clang as a compiler (this is a default compiler in NDK 14).
+Clang is a frontend compiler for different languages including C and C++ that uses LLVM as backend.
 And a small step into a theory of compilation.
 In C there are 4 stages of compilation:

 1. Preprocessing
 2. Actual compilation
 3. Assembly
 4. Linking

-> Note: In compilers 'frontend' means that compiler performs preprocessing of a source file, parsing code to AST and generate intermediate code (it's stage 1 and 2).
-Than 'backend' optimizes this code and translates it to machine code for specific CPU architecture (stage 3) (objects file).
-Than linker perform linking of executables or libraries from objects.
+> Note: In compilers 'frontend' means that compiler performs preprocessing of a source file, parsing code to AST and generates intermediate code (it's stage 1 and 2).
+Then 'backend' optimizes this code and translates it to machine code for specific CPU architecture (stage 3) (objects file).
+Then a linker performs linking of executables or libraries from objects.

-Back to practice, this command compiles .c file to object and then link it to the executable file for toolchain platform:
+Back to practice, this command compiles .c file to object and then links it to the executable file for toolchain platform:

 ~~~sh
 /toolchain/bin/clang helloworld.c -o main